jakobhaervig/openfoam-dockerfiles/README.md

 On most Linux systems: ``/home/jakob/openfoam-data``

 ## 4. Optional: Save an alias for running the Docker container
-Instead of using the command in docker container with the command in [3.
+Instead of starting a Docker container with the command in [3.
 Run the Docker container](#3-run-the-docker-container), we can save an alias for that command.
-So when you open a Powershell (Windows) or a terminal (macOS or Linux) you can simply type e.g. ```of``` (short for OpenFOAM) to start the Docker container.
+With an alias saved we can simply type ```of``` (short for OpenFOAM) in a Powershell (Windows) or a terminal (macOS or Linux) to start the Docker container.

 ### **Windows operating system**
-*4a)* Open a Powershell with Administrator Rights and enter the follwing commands (copy/paste).
+*4a)* Open a Powershell with *Administrator Rights* and enter the follwing commands (copy/paste the code from each step into the Power Shell and hit enter).

-*4b)* Allow scripts to be run:
+*4b)* Allow scripts to be run (Hit *A* for Yes to All):
 ```shell
 Set-ExecutionPolicy RemoteSigned
 ```